Sharon makes a desperate call to Nobu while Hisoka spills what he knows about Sharon and the cousins to Tsuzuki.

 "Well, when's he coming back?"

 Vicki turned and went back upstairs.
-Sharon tightly shut her eyes.
-Not this again!/, she thought. /He promised to stop killing.
-She shook her head. /No!
-I won’t break up this family! /Her hands gripped her armchair.
-Her heart sank to her stomach and doubled in beats.
+Sharon tightly shut her eyes. /Not this again!
+He promised to stop killing./ She shook her head as she gripped her armchair.
+No!
+I won't break up this family!/ Her heart sank to her stomach and doubled in beats. /Come home quick, Nobu!

 "She knows about the Eda-Kimoto murders?"
 Tsuzuki asked in Ju-Oh-Cho.